nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 #### 3.2.3 Sorting items

 * Inventory items are sorted based on percentage of quantity in ascending order.
-* If the maximum quantity does not exist for that particular item then it the item will be located at the end of the list.
+* If the maximum quantity does not exist for that particular item then the item will be located at the end of the list.
 * If 2 items have the same quantity, they are then sorted lexicographically.